opensecuritycontroller/community/designs/mac_ip_on_ui/IP-Mac-expose.md

 This feature proposal address this shortfall.
 At a highlevel, OSC needs to do the following

-- For each member of the security group show the IP/MAC address associated with it.
+- For each member of the security group show the IP/MAC addresses associated with it.
 - Consolidate the IP/Mac addresses for all the members in a security group and expose it in the UI group by the member instance
 - Expose this via the API and the UI
 - The Ip/Mac needs to reflect the latest available information(the sync jobs already gather the IP/Mac information)